Cuprate/old_book/src/monero/database/monerod_database.md

 ```
 **See [Errors](errors.md) for more details about DB_EXCEPTION**

 And this is it.
-This two definitions are the only one needed for implementing another database engine for monerod.
+These two definitions are the only ones needed to implement another database engine for monerod.
 This abstraction has been made to simplify database call in the rest of the node but also add modularity.
 How the data are stored is up to the specific implementation.
-Fortunately for us their is only one to explain.
+Fortunately for us there is only one to explain.

 ### LMDB Implementation